asoonami/personal-user-manual/README.md

 ## My Pet Peeves
 - Invites for early AM meeting tomorrow sent after COB today.
 - Be blindsided in front of coworkers and making me look dumb.
 - Using "Americana 401" sayings.
-I didn't grow up here so I don't always get the references.
+I didn't grow up in the states and don't always get the references.

 #### Acknowledgement:
 This template is courtesy of Camin McCluskey's [Personal User Manual Template](https://github.com/camin-mccluskey/Personal-User-Manual-Template)